DevExpress/testcafe/README.md

 TestCafe opens the browser and starts executing the test.

 > Important!
-Make sure to stay in the browser tab that is running tests.
+Make sure the browser tab that runs tests stays active.
 > Do not minimize the browser window.
-Tests are not guaranteed to execute correctly
+Inactive tabs and minimized browser windows switch
-> in inactive tabs and minimized browser windows because they switch to a lower resource consumption mode.
+> to a lower resource consumption mode where tests are not guaranteed to execute correctly.

 ### Viewing the Results